Estimated reading time: 10 to 15 minutes (+33 minutes).

 What does Autistes France intend to do?

 Autistes France brings together people with diverse expertise in the legal, societal and scientific aspects of autism.
 The association plays a major role in public understanding of autism, and contributes to defending the rights of autists.
 One of the association's strengths lies in its ability to effectively inform public authorities.
-In other words, Autistes France produces "Porter à Connaissance" (PaC) reports.
+Autistes France explains the procedure known as “Porter à Connaissance” (PaC).

 This involves sharing and disseminating information, facts and relevant documents to the relevant authorities or decision-making bodies.
 In this way, Autistes France plays an active role in transmitting knowledge and influencing decision-making processes relating to autism.
 The association places a high priority on information sharing, but also on exchanges.